immortalmind2016/air-quality/README.md

 - You can change the cron job schedule in the ```./src/air-information/jobs/get-air-info.ts``` file
 - To run the cron job directly, you can run the command ```yarn run:job```

-#### Checking the status of the air information provider every 30 minutes [INSIDE PAUSE EVENT HANDLER OF THE QUEUE]
+#### Checking the last completed jobs done in within the last 30 minutes
-- It's something like a health check for the external provider to make sure that it's up and running
+- So we will check if there're completed jobs in the last 30 minutes
+  - If no completed jobs, we will resume the queue, as it means we waited for 30 minutes, So process the jobs in the queue.
+  - If yes completed jobs, do nothing
 - implementation is close to circuit breaker pattern

 #### flow
 - The cron job will push a job to the queue every 1 minute.
 - The queue consumer will invoke the job and fetch the air information from the external provider.
-- If the external provider is up, the queue consumer will store the air information in the database.
+- If the external provider is <strong>up</strong>, the queue consumer will store the air information in the database.
-- If the external provider is down, the queue consumer will pause the queue.
+- If the external provider is <strong>down</strong>, the queue consumer will pause the queue.
-- We will check the status of the external provider every 30 minutes.
+- We will check if there're completed jobs in the last 30 minutes
-  - If the external provider is up, we will resume the queue.
+  - If no completed jobs, we will resume the queue, as it means we waited for 30 minutes, So process the jobs in the queue.
-  - If the external provider is down, we will keep the queue paused.
+  - If yes completed jobs, do nothing

 ## Redis Queue